tobini/TruffleMATE/README.md

     cd directoryName
     git checkout papers/TSE2017

-Then, TruffleMate can be build with Ant:
+Then, to build TruffleMate with Ant:

     ant jar or ant compile